awsdocs/amazon-mwaa-user-guide/doc_source/configuring-dag-import-plugins.md

 1. Specify the version of this file in the **Plugins file** field on the Amazon MWAA console\.

 **Note**
-If this is the first time you're uploading a `plugins.zip` to your Amazon S3 bucket, you'll also need to specify the path to the file on the Amazon MWAA console\.
+If this is the first time you're uploading a `plugins.zip` to your Amazon S3 bucket, you also need to specify the path to the file on the Amazon MWAA console\.
 You only need to complete this step once\.

 ## Custom plugins overview<a name="configuring-dag-plugins-overview"></a>